xplshn/eden-nightly/README.md

 Uses a nightly application ID, allowing it to coexist with the official Eden release.
 It appears as "**eden unofficial**" on the home screen, and "**Eden Unofficial**" on the main screen of eden.

+- **Optimised** Build

+Using com.miHoYo.Yuanshen for application ID to enable device dependent features such as AI frame generation.
+It appears as "**eden Optimised**" on the home screen.

 ---------------------------------------------------------------

 ### 🪟 Windows Builds